-Question: In the Amitā[bha] Sūtra (阿弥陀经), Śākyamuni Buddha (释迦牟尼佛) taught that ‘[one] cannot, with few good roots’ blessed virtues [as] causes [and] conditions, attain birth [in] that [Pure] Land [of Amitā(bha) Buddha]’ (不可以少善根福德因缘,得生彼国).
+Question: In the Amitā[bha] Sūtra (阿弥陀经), Śākyamuni Buddha (释迦牟尼佛) taught that ‘one cannot, with few good roots’ blessed virtues as cause and condition, attain birth in that [Pure] Land [of Amitā(bha) Buddha]’ (不可以少善根福德因缘,得生彼国).

 Does this mean that even to meet the minimum criteria, one must have much positive karma or meritorious virtues, (here abbreviated as ‘merits’)?
 If so, how should they be accumulated?